 Set Strong Boundaries

-Boundaries are essential, and they help get both of you on the same page.
+Boundaries are essential, and they help get both of you on the same page (if you want to decide your boundaries, check out this post, What Does the Bible Say About Physical Intimacy Before Marriage here).
 When you both know what the limits are, it can help alleviate frustrations, temptations, and keep you both accountable with each other and most importantly, unto Christ.

 Here are some examples of boundaries you can set in place to enjoy the most of your dating relationship, prepare for marriage, and most importantly, keep each other pure and holy…